Metra: Reduced fare programs

 Metra allows some travelers to purchase reduced fare tickets or even ride for free.
-These reduced fare and free ride programs are administered by Metra and the RTA.
+These reduced fare and free ride programs are administered by Metra and NITA.
 Some pre-college students, youth, senior citizens, members of the United States Armed Forces and persons with disabilities may qualify for these programs.
 Time-based and geographical restrictions apply to these programs and passengers must ensure they qualify before attempting to purchase special tickets or ride for free.
 Cook County launched The Fair Transit pilot on January 4, 2021, scheduled to initially last for three years.
 Under the pilot, all riders on the Metra Electric and Rock Island lines will pay Metra's reduced fare rates.

 On the Union Pacific North Line, passengers headed to an event at may ride to the event for free after showing their Ravinia Festival e-ticket to the conductor.

+Fare policy under NITA

+Beginning September 1, 2026, the Northern Illinois Transit Authority (NITA) will assume full control over fare policy for Metra, along with the CTA and Pace.
+NITA plans to introduce fare capping and expand reduced fare programs with the aim of establishing a more unified regional fare system.
+The NITA Act mandates that a universal fare system must implemented by early 2030.